 }

-1. First, we create an SFSpeechRecognizer instance with a locale identifier of en-US so the speech recognizer knows what language the user is speaking in.
-This is the object that handles speech recognition.
+SFSpeechRecognizerinstance with a locale identifier ofen-USso the speech recognizer knows what language the user is speaking in.
+This is the object that handles speech recognition. - By default, we disable the microphone button until the speech recognizer is activated.

-3. Then, set the speech recognizer delegate to self which in this case is our ViewController.
+Then, set the speech recognizer delegate to

-5. Finally, check the status of the verification.
+Finally, check the status of the verification.
 If it’s authorized, enable the microphone button.
 If not, print the error message and disable the microphone button.

 Now you might think that by running the app you would see an authorization alert, but you are mistaken.
 If you run, the app will crash.
 But why you may ask?